motin/Bear-Markdown-Export/README.md

                         permission!), "-out_path=~" (~ means directly on HOME root).
 "BearNotes" will be always be added to path for security reasons.
+  -s [DO_SYNC], --do_sync [DO_SYNC]
+                        (Default: False) Sync external updates back into Bear.
+                        NOTE: This is not a toggle, turn on explicitly with:
+                        "-s=1" or "--do_sync=true"
   -r [FORCE_RUN], --force_run [FORCE_RUN]
-                        (Default: False) Runs even if no changes in db since last run.
+                        (Default: False) Runs even if no changes in Bear-db since last run.
   -f [TAG_FOLDERS], --tag_folders [TAG_FOLDERS]
                         (Default: True) Exports to folders using first tag only, if `multi_folders = False`